-CTA joined with cable operators and others last week in petitioning the commission, now under the control of Republicans opposed to that framework, to stay the implementation of the rules.
+CTA joined with cable operators and others last week petitioning the commission, now under the control of Republicans opposed to that framework, to stay the implementation of the rules.

-Shapiro told a Senate Commerce Committee hearing on "Reducing Unnecessary Regulatory Burdens" that the framework "threatens the current and future viability of and the innovations that have come from a vibrant Internet," including by classifying Web browsing and app use information collected by ISPs as sensitive and requiring opt-in consent.
+Shapiro told a Senate Commerce Committee hearing on "Reducing Unnecessary Regulatory Burdens" that the framework "threatens the current and future viability of and the innovations that have come from a vibrant internet," including by classifying web browsing and app use information collected by ISPs as sensitive and requiring opt-in consent.
 No such requirement is made of edge providers like Google or Facebook by the Federal Trade Commission, which oversees their data privacy.

 "The result is broad regulatory overreach over the internet by the FCC that creates legal uncertainty,” he said.

 Shapiro called on legislators to step in, using the Congressional Review Act to invalidate the FCC broadband privacy rules.

 Shapiro put in a plug for using an "actual harm" test for regulation, "rather than the ex ante (before the fact) approach the FCC has more recently favored."

 Former FCC chairman Tom Wheeler often talked of the need to anticipate how ISPs can act, which he said had the incentive and ability to engage in anticompetitive conduct, and regulate accordingly.

 Shapiro also put in a plug for regulatory humility, citing acting FTC chair Maureen Ohlhausen, and for a revise of the 1996 Telecommunications Act, calling regulation "a blunt and static" instrument.